near/docs/docs/8.abstraction/chain-signatures.md

 There are five steps to create a Chain Signature:

-1. [Deriving the Foreign Address](#1-deriving-the-foreign-address) - Reconstruct the address that will be controlled on the target blockchain
+1. [Deriving the Foreign Address](#1-deriving-the-foreign-address) - Construct the address that will be controlled on the target blockchain
-2. [Creating a Transaction](#2-creating-the-transaction) - Create the transaction / message that will be signed for the target blockchain
+2. [Creating a Transaction](#2-creating-the-transaction) - Create the transaction or message to be signed
-3. [Requesting a Signature](#3-requesting-the-signature) - Call the NEAR `multichain` contract, requesting to sign the transaction
+3. [Requesting a Signature](#3-requesting-the-signature) - Call the NEAR `multichain` contract and requesting to sign the transaction
 4. [Reconstructing the Signature](#4-reconstructing-the-signature) - Reconstruct the signature from the MPC service's response
-5. [Relaying the Signed Transaction](#5-relaying-the-signature) - Send the signed transaction to the destination chain for execution.
+5. [Relaying the Signed Transaction](#5-relaying-the-signature) - Send the signed transaction to the destination chain for execution

 ![chain-signatures](/docs/assets/welcome-pages/chain-signatures-overview.png)
 _Diagram of a chain signature in NEAR_